-Per

-Unit Total
+Per Unit Total

-Public offering price \$ 4.25 \$ 8,000,000
+Public offering price \$ \$

-Underwriting discounts and commissions (1) \$ 0.34 \$ 640,000
+Underwriting discounts and commissions (1) \$ \$

-Proceeds to us., before expenses \$ 3.91 \$ 7,360,000
+Proceeds to us, before expenses \$ \$

 (1) Does not include a non-accountable expense allowance equal to 1% of the public offering price.
-See "Underwriting" for a description of compensation payable to the underwriter.
+See "Underwriting" for a description of compensation payable to the underwriters.

-We have granted the underwriter a 45-day option to purchase up to 282,352 additional shares of common stock, representing 15% of the shares sold in the offering, and/or up to 564,704 additional Warrants, representing 15% of the Warrants sold in the offering, solely to cover overallotments, if any.
-The purchase price to be paid per additional share will be equal to the public offering price of one Unit, less the purchase price per Warrant included within the Unit and the underwriting discount.
-The purchase price to be paid per additional Warrant will be \$0.01.
+We have granted the underwriters a 45-day option to purchase up to additional shares of common stock and/or warrants to purchase up to additional shares of common stock (equal to 15% of the common stock and warrants included in the units sold in the offering) in any combination thereof, solely to cover over-allotments, if any.
+The purchase price to be paid per additional share of common stock will be equal to the public offering price of one unit, less the underwriting discount, and the purchase price to be paid per additional warrant will be \$\infty\$.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$\infty\$ and the total proceeds to us, before expenses, will be \$\infty\$.